programminghistorian/jekyll/lessons/creating-network-diagrams-from-historical-sources.md

 Visualize network data in Palladio
 ----------------------------------

-Once you have come up with a coding scheme and have collected some data you are ready to visualize it.
-First make sure that all empty cells are filled with either a number representing a type of tie or with „99“ for “unknown”.
+Once you have come up with a coding scheme and encoded your sources you are ready to visualize the network relationships.
+First make sure that all empty cells are filled with either a number representing a type of tie or with "99" for “unknown”.
 Create a new copy of your file (Save as..) and delete the codes for the different categories so that your sheet looks something like Figure 5.

 {% include figure.html caption="Figure 5: Sample attribute data ready to be exported for visualization or computation." src="../images/during/image00.png" %}

 All spreadsheet editors let you export tables as either .csv (comma-separated values) or as .txt files.
-These files can be imported into all of the commonly used SNA tools.
-As mentioned before, there are lots of good ones out there and I have added a list with the most commonly used ones at the end of this tutorial.
+These files can be imported into all of the commonly used network visualization tools (see the list at the end of the tutorial).
 For your first steps however I suggest that you try out Palladio, a very easy-to-use data visualization tool in active development by Stanford University.
 It runs in browsers and is therefore platform-independent.
-Please note that it is designed for basic visualizations only and not a network analysis tool per se.
+Please note that Palladio, although quite versatile, is designed more for quick visualizations than sophisticated network analysis.

 The following steps will explain how to visualize network data in Palladio but I also recommend that you take a look at their own training materials and explore their sample data.
 Here however I use a [*sample dataset based on the coding scheme*](https://docs.google.com/spreadsheets/d/1LzbWsG73m74t3p6xE7lutfVWuOdzOIfN55FbhCCRZvk/edit#gid=0%20) presented earlier (you can also download it and use it to explore other tools).